 Sheikh Zayed Mosque

-Remember it is not our home, but theirs.
+Dress Code: Remember it is not our home, but theirs.
 Be respectful and have proper etiquette while visiting.
-This is a scared place of prayer.
+This is a sacred place of prayer.
 Visitors are required and expected to be in proper clothing attire.
 Avoid see-through clothing, shorts and skirts (male and female), tight and revealing clothing, and sleeveless shirts.
-Ladies, you do need to be fully-covered for entrance inside.
-If they feel you are not covered enough, don’t worry.
-The attendants will provide you with an abaya.
+Ladies, you do need to be fully covered for entrance inside.
+If they feel you are not covered enough, the attendants will provide you with an abaya.

-The main building is filled with breathtaking architecture, marble floors, and don’t forget to look up and stare at the large intricate dome picked in gold above.
-There are numerous shops, international restaurants, and places to to browse for some rare souvenirs and bites to eat.
+The main building is filled with very ornate architecture, marble floors, and an intricate dome in gold above.
+There are numerous shops, a variety of restaurants, and places to browse for some souvenirs like camel milk chocolate.

 Desert Safari Tour

-The 6-hour desert tour was by far my favorite activity during my Abu Dhabi day trip from Dubai.
-There are a variety of desert safari packages to select from.
-It is highly suggested you purchased a desert safari tour in Abu Dhabi for a complete Arabian experience.
-Typically, the tours last for 5-6 hours.
+When taking an Abu Dhabi day trip from Dubai, I highly suggest you purchase a desert safari tour in Abu Dhabi for a complete Arabian experience.
+Typically, tours last for 5-6 hours.
 Click here for more detailed information regarding pricing.

-Our first stop was winding through the sand dunes.
-Nothing is more thrilling than being driven down sand dunes for 15-minutes straight at an accelerated speed to have your stomach turn.
-It is defintely more exciting than it sounds, I promise!
+Safari tours begin with winding through the sand dunes.
+It’s very thrilling being driven down sand dunes for 15-minutes straight at an accelerated speed to have your stomach turn.

 Abu Dhabi Day Trip From Dubai Schedule

-- 9:00am-9:30: Arrive to Sheikh Zayed Mosque by taxi, or grab a taxi from the Abu Dhabi bus terminal to the mosque.
+- 9:00 am-9:30: Arrive at Sheikh Zayed Mosque by taxi, or grab a taxi from the Abu Dhabi bus terminal to the mosque.

-- 9:30am-11:30am: Enjoy having your breath taking away at the mosque and make sure you get plenty of photos of photos!
+- 9:30 am-11:30 am: Enjoy having your breathtaking away at the mosque and make sure you get plenty of photos!

-- 2:00pm- 2:30pm: Head to the destination arranged for pick-up for the desert safari tour.
-Pick-ups are usually around 30-minutes prior to start of tour.
+- 2:00 pm- 2:30 pm: Head to the destination arranged for pick-up for the desert safari tour.
+Pick-ups are usually around 30-minutes prior to the start of the tour.

-That is a wrap folks for your Abu Dhabi day trip from Dubai!
-As you can see a day in Abu Dhabi can fly by fairly quickly.
-I highly suggest choosing 3-4 top sights that spark your interest and plan your day around them for your Abu Dhabi sightseeing.
-It is relatively easy getting to Abu Dhabi from Dubai.
+Hope you will enjoy your Abu Dhabi day trip from Dubai as much as I did.
+A day in Abu Dhabi can fly by fairly quickly, so watch your time during your Abu Dhabi sightseeing.
 Have you been to Dubai or Abu Dhabi?
 If so, which city did you enjoy the most?
-What were your favorite attractions?